Celera I: Emotional intelligence & self-regulation, by an engineer

 What are emotions for?

 Emotions serve a vital purpose.
-They identify what we are feeling (“what is happening to me?") so we can name it, communicate it, and “resolve” it.
-An emotion is a reaction based on our needs.
+They identify what we are feeling (i.e., “what is happening to me?") so we can name it, communicate it, attend it, and “resolve” it.
+Importantly, an emotion is a reaction based on our needs.
 It fulfills the function of informing us so we can take action.
 This response happens on three levels:

 “An emotion attends to a need."